 - ½ cup unsweetened coconut flakes

-- Step 1 Oil the bottom and side of an 8” pan and keep aside.
+- Oil the bottom and side of an 8” pan and keep aside.

-- Step 2 Combine the coconut milk, evaporated milk, and condensed milk and bring them to a boil over medium heat, stirring regularly.
+- Combine the coconut milk, evaporated milk, and condensed milk and bring them to a boil over medium heat, stirring regularly.

-- Step 3 Add in the corn kernels and cook for 1-2 minutes.
+- Add in the corn kernels and cook for 1-2 minutes.

-- Step 4 Combine the cornstarch and milk in a small mixing bowl and whisk until it is totally dissolved.
+- Combine the cornstarch and milk in a small mixing bowl and whisk until it is totally dissolved.

-- Step 5 Add the cornstarch gradually into the pot whisking until the creamy mixture thickens to a paste.
+- Add the cornstarch gradually into the pot, whisking until the creamy mixture thickens to a paste.

-- Step 6 Transfer the mixture into a prepared baking tray.
+- Transfer the mixture to a prepared baking tray.

-- Step 7 Let the mixture cool, seal and then place in the fridge for 1-2 hours.
+- Let the mixture cool, seal, and then place in the fridge for 1-2 hours.

-- Step 8 Meanwhile, toss the coconut flakes in a wide pan over medium heat to toast, stirring regularly until browned.
+- Meanwhile, toss the coconut flakes in a wide pan over medium heat to toast, stirring regularly until browned.

-- Step 9 Cut the paste into squares sprinkle with the toasted coconut on top to serve.
+- Cut the paste into squares and sprinkle with the toasted coconut on top to serve.